CityScope/cityscope.github.io/docsite/docs/modules/Brix/Brix.md

 Gets table properties.
 This info can also be accessed through `brix.Handler.get_geogrid_props()`.

+#### property ident()
+Thread identifier of this thread or None if it has not been started.

+This is a nonzero integer.
+See the get_ident() function.
+Thread identifiers may be recycled when a thread exits and another thread is created.
+The identifier is available even after the thread has exited.

 #### indicator(name)
 Returns the `brix.Indicator` with the given name.